gavinmcfarland/askeroo/README.md

 -   Write dynamic branching with groups and conditionals
 -   Run tasks with progress tracking, parallel or sequential execution, and error handling
 -   Display notes with support for markdown and chalk syntax
+-   Cancel event listeners for cleanup when users exit with Ctrl+C

 ## Installation